tabassumsarah/tabassumsarah.github.io/resume.md

-•   All of these projects have their own requirements as per the OTA standards.
-Integrate their API with the channel manager.
+•   All of these projects have their own requirements as per the OTA <br/>standards.
+Integrate their API with the channel manager.<br/>
-•   Implementation of code in a timely manner.
+•   Implementation of code in a timely manner.<br/>
-•   Implement UI enhancement for the customer front end for OTA's.
+•   Implement UI enhancement for the customer front end for OTA's. <br/>
-•   Implement new features/enhancements.
+•   Implement new features/enhancements.<br/>
-•   Writing tests both unit/Integration/end to ends
+•   Writing tests both unit/Integration/end to ends<br/>
 •   Develop test cases.
-(Junit, EasyMock).
+(Junit, EasyMock).<br/>
-•   Pairing with business analyst, breaking down tasks.
+•   Pairing with business analyst, breaking down tasks.<br/>
-•   Perform tech analysis and write tech tasks for defects/change requests.
+•   Perform tech analysis and write tech tasks for defects/change requests.<br/>
-•   Releasing verified code to production.
+•   Releasing verified code to production. <br/>
-•   Production verification after deploying.
+•   Production verification after deploying. <br/>

 <br/>
 **Worked as a Software Developer** at <a href="http://www.escenic.com/" target="blank">Escenic asia</a> **from Jan/2014 - Jan/2016**